Ardesco/selenium-docs/10_Java_Support_Package.md

     import org.openqa.selenium.support.ui.Select;
 ```

-You are then able to create a Select object using a WebElement that references a <select> element.
+You are then able to create a Select object using a WebElement that references a &lt;select&gt; element.

 ```java
     WebElement selectElement = driver.findElement(By.id("selectElementID"));
     Select selectObject = new Select(selectElement);
 ```

-The select object will now give you a series of commands that allow you to interact with a <select> element.
-First of all you have some options to select various options from the <select> element.
-Here is an example <select> element:
+The select object will now give you a series of commands that allow you to interact with a &lt;select&gt; element.
+First of all you have some options to select various options from the &lt;select&gt; element.
+Here is an example &lt;select&gt; element:

 ```html
     <!-- The second value will be selected initially -->